MahsaAm2/Brain-MRI-Classification/README.md

 7. **Resize Images**: Resize images to a consistent resolution for model input.
 8. **Save as NumPy Arrays**: Convert and save processed images as NumPy arrays for efficient loading during training.

-## CNN Model Architecture
+## CNN Model

 The CNN model for this project includes three convolutional blocks, each with convolutional and max-pooling layers, followed by fully connected layers.
 This structure enables the model to learn spatial features from MRI slices and classify each as normal or abnormal.
 The final layer outputs a probability score to support binary classification.

-## Classification Approach

-In the initial approach, a convolutional neural network (CNN) model was trained on individual MRI slices to classify them as either normal or abnormal.
-After training the CNN, two thresholds were determined:
+In the initial approach, the CNN model was trained on individual MRI slices to classify them as either normal or abnormal.
+After training, two thresholds were determined:

 1. **CNN Prediction Threshold**: A threshold was set for the CNN model’s prediction confidence to label a slice as abnormal.
-2. **Slice Count Threshold**: A threshold was set for the minimum number of abnormal slices within each patient’s scan required to classify the entire patient as abnormal.
+2. **Slice Count Threshold**: A threshold was established for the minimum number of abnormal slices within each patient’s scan required to classify the entire patient as abnormal.

-In other words, while the model was trained on individual slices, a patient was labeled as abnormal if the number of slices labeled abnormal met or exceeded the slice count threshold.
+Thus, while the model was trained on individual slices, a patient was labeled as abnormal if the number of slices labeled abnormal met or exceeded the slice count threshold.